 What are the key aptitudes and strengths to be a competent communication professional?

 Am I genuinely interested in a career in communication?

 Like many other professions, the Communication field requires you to be dedicated and innovative.
 Make sure your interest is professional and not a passing fancy, or you are soon likely to be disillusioned.
 For example, you should be aware that the glamour you see in the media is only part of the story there is much sweat and toil.
-In addition, this niche and highly demanding profession requires an inquisitive mind, a capacity to understand audiences, a balance between right-brain and left-brain faculties, and not the least, working unearthly hours and enjoying doing so!
-If your favourite television series is a quiz show, if you know why an ad on television isn’t ringing right, if you can tell which story in your daily newspaper is “planted”, you’re probably on the right track.
+In addition, this niche and highly demanding profession requires an inquisitive mind, a capacity to understand audiences, a balance between right-brain and justify-brain faculties, and not the least, working unearthly hours and enjoying doing so!
+If your favorite television series is a quiz show, if you know why an ad on television isn’t ringing right, if you can tell which story in your daily newspaper is “planted”, you’re probably on the right track.